Manufacturing waste — that endless flow of scraps and rejects left over from virtually every human food enterprise.

 - Peanut shells

-A dog food’s ingredients list can be a cryptic picture… hiding some of the most grisly… and outrageous… food rejects you can imagine.
+A dog food’s ingredients list can present a cryptic picture — hiding some of the most grisly and outrageous food rejects you can imagine.

-So, when picking dog food, always watch for words like “by-products”, “middlings” or “tail-of-the-mill”.
-They can be a tip-off you’re about to buy an inferior product… made with cheap ingredients.
+So, when picking dog food, always watch for words like unidentified meats, by-products, middlings or “tail-of-the-mill”.
+Any one could be a tip-off you’re about to buy an inferior product.